Policy for Selecting Anesthesia Providers for the Delivery of Office-Based Deep Sedation/General Anesthesia

 No other responsibility is more important than identifying an anesthesia provider who is highly competent.
 Significant pediatric training, including anesthesia care of the very young, and experience in a dental setting are important considerations, especially when caring for young pediatric and special needs populations.
 Advanced training in recognition and management of pediatric emergencies is critical in providing safe sedation and anesthetic care.1 Close collaboration between the dentist and the anesthesia providers can provide access to care, establish an enhanced level of patient cooperation, improve surgical quality, and offer an elevated level of patient safety during the delivery of dental care.

-The AAPD encourages dental practitioners, when employing anesthesia providers to administer office-based deep sedation/ general anesthesia, to verify and carefully review the credentials and experience of those providers.
+The AAPD encourages dental practitioners, when employing anesthesia providers to administer office-based DS/GA to verify and carefully review the credentials and experience of those providers.
 In addition to the credentialing process, the AAPD encourages dentists to engage a potential anesthesia provider in a candid discussion to determine expectations, practices, and protocols to minimize risk for patients.

 Sample questions to assist in this conversation appear below.
 Sample questions to ask a potential office-based anesthesia provider*